torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 interface, so it provides a minor starting number and a pointer to its :c:type:`file_operations` functions.

-The USB driver is then registered with a call to :c:func:`usb_register`, usually in the driver's init function, as shown here::
+The USB driver is then registered with a call to usb_register(), usually in the driver's init function, as shown here::

     static int __init usb_skel_init(void)